MrBartusek/gif-picker-react/CONTRIBUTING.md

    ```
 1. Create a new file in root of the repository named `.env`, you can alternatively do this
    via environmental variables.
-1. Populate this file with your api key in following format:
+1. Populate this file with the token for at least one provider, for example:
     ```ini
     STORYBOOK_TENOR_TOKEN="YOUR_API_TOKEN"
     ```
+   The full list of supported provider tokens is shown on the Storybook introduction page.
 1. Run storybook server.
 It is a tool running in your browser that will allow you to easily
    preview your changes.
    ```sh